 Exercise Referral Scheme

-Trafford Leisure's Physical Activity Referral is a fantastic program to be able to signpost people to.
-It is specifically aimed at people who have a history of being inactive, or who have been active in the past but for health, reasons have become inactive and have no upper or lower age limit.
+Trafford Leisure's Physical Activity Referral is aimed at people who have a history of being inactive, or who have been active in the past but for health, reasons have become inactive and have no upper or lower age limit.

 Physical Activity Groups